ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-k is worth
-less.&quot;
-No!&quot;
-&quot;Yes, it is.
-Where did you get it?&quot;
-( &quot;Lent a man $20 so that he could
-get off on his train, and he put on $5
-for interest.&quot;

-if

-&quot;Didn&#x27;t I warn you ?&quot;
-&quot;You told me to look out for bad
-men, but this fellow wasn&#x27;t bad.
-He
-had over a dozen religious tracts in
-his pocket, and he never swore nor
-chewed tobacco nor drank whisky.
-&quot;Well, you&#x27;ve been swindled.&quot;
-&quot;And it&#x27;s all your fault.
-If you&#x27;d
-said look out for good men I&#x27;d have
-my $20 in ray pocket now.
-The rail
-road has got to make it up to me or
-I&#x27;ll sue somebody.
-Where&#x27;s the head
-foreman of the hull bizness I&quot; Free
-Press.
 The Judge Needed the Money.
 I have just heard the following
 good story on Chief Justice Bleckley